mikemospan/COMP2511-Tutorial/tute01/README.md

 1. Inside a new file called `Sum.java`, write a program that uses the `Scanner` class which reads in a line of numbers separated by spaces, and sums them.

-2. Inside a new file `Shouter.java`, Write a program that stores a message and has methods for getting the message, updating the message and printing it out in all caps.
+2. Inside a new file `Shouter.java`, write a program that stores a message and has methods for getting the message, updating the message and printing it out in all caps.
 Write a `main()` method for testing this class.

 ## E. Abstraction